TurtleDynasty/Factual-Turtle/README.md

 Factual Turtle
 ==============
 The factual turtle twitter application by David, Alec, Jered, and Ben. http://factualturtle.herokuapp.com
+Because heroku makes use of git, this repository is only a workspace and may not always be up to date with live technology.
+For more information about how our app works, please contact a collaborator or tweet us @FactualTurtle.

 Dependencies
 ------------